Accenture/aada/README.md

 expiration_date       = 2021-06-10T15:45:28Z
 ```

+## Simple troubleshooting
+The most common error message that's been reported is `An error occurred (ExpiredToken) when calling the
+GetCallerIdentity operation: The security token included in the request is expired`.
+The most likely
+cause for this error is there are stale credentials in the `~/.aws/credentials` file from another tool such
+as the pre-1.0 version of aada.
+The easiest solution to this is simply delete the `~/.aws/credentials` file
+and re-run your command.

 ## Who do I blame when things go wrong?
 This was written by Eric Hill.
-Ping me and I'll see what I can do to help.
+Ping me on Teams and I'll see what I can do to help.